-7 Thinking of Aboriginal peoples as minority groups (with particular rights legally protected) draws them into a particular conceptual circle.
+9 Thinking of Aboriginal peoples as minority groups (with particular rights legally protected) draws them into a particular conceptual circle.
 Understandably, then, under this conceptualization recommendations about what to do if policing problems arise would be the same whether the policing targets were urban blacks in Toronto or Aboriginals on reserve anywhere in Canada.
 Numerous commissions of inquiry have looked into policing problems within the context of minority concerns, and many recommendations have been tabled.

-independence and political oversight particularly powerful and intriguing in the context of disputes involving Aboriginal peoples is the fact that Aboriginal peoples do not simply constitute minority populations within Canada.
-While it is open to Aboriginal people to appeal to section 15 of the Charter, demanding the government treat them without bias, and while they may even enjoy minority rights in virtue of the liberal democratic push to protect group identities from the threat of immersion in the larger dominant cultural milieu, Aboriginal peoples also enjoy the recognition and affirmation of existing Aboriginal and Treaty rights under section 35 of the Constitution Act, 19828.
+liberal democratic push to protect group identities from the threat of immersion in the larger dominant cultural milieu, Aboriginal peoples also enjoy the recognition and affirmation of existing Aboriginal and Treaty rights under section 35 of the Constitution Act, 198210.